 The adventure seekers of the world are constantly exploring the newer, unfound places where no one has ever visited before.
-But then there exist the forbidden places on earth which one cannot visit even with all the irresistible desire, passport, and cash in the world.
+But then there exist the forbidden places on earth which one cannot visit even with an irresistible desire, passport and all the cash in the world.
 There are some places where civilians are barred from entering.
-In case you are Planning your vacation?
-Here are few forbidden places on earth that you must keep off your list:
+In case you are planning your vacation, here are few forbidden places on earth that you must keep off your list:

 The Lascaux Caves, France